 Unfortunately, I started saving right when interest rates on bank accounts began to plummet.
 For the past few years, rates on checking and savings accounts have been so low that it really hasn’t been worth investigating whether I could earn more on my savings.
-Thankfully, interest rates are now slowly rising.
-They still aren’t amazing, but they’re a start.
-Is now a good time to switch banks for a higher interest rate?
-Here’s what you should consider:

 Investigate What Interest Rates You Can Earn